-Cost of revenues increased by \$0.9 million, or 53%, and \$1.0 million, or 32%, in the three and six months ended June 30, 2022, respectively, compared to the same periods in 2021.
+Cost of revenues increased by \$0.9 million, or 56%, and \$2.0 million, or 40%, in the three and nine months ended September 30, 2022, respectively, compared to the same periods in 2021.
 The increases are primarily related to incurring additional data center and hosting costs due to system migrations in order to support our revenue growth.
-The increase in cost of revenues relative to revenues (gross margin) was primarily due to the one-time contract modification to end the distinct professional service contract prior to completion with a customer in Germany as described above during the three and six months ended June 30, 2021.
+Gross margin increased to 77% during the three months ended September 30, 2022 compared to 59% during the same period in 2021 primarily due to increased margins on the Houndify Edge licensing agreement described above.
+Gross margin decreased to 68% during the nine months ended September 30, 2022 compared to 70% during the same period in 2021 primarily due to the one-time contract modification to end the distinct professional service contract prior to completion with a customer in Germany during the second quarter of 2021 offset by the increased margins on the Houndify Edge agreement described above.
+While our gross margin may continue to fluctuate in the near-term due to revenue contributions from varying product mixes, we expect it will stabilize as we continue to expand our revenue from subscriptions and monetization.

-Research and development expenses increased by \$4.8 million, or 35%, and \$7.0 million, or 25%, in the three and six months ended June 30, 2022, respectively, compared to the same periods in 2021.
-This increase in research and development expenses was primarily related to our investment in technology and engineering and increasing our full-time engineer headcount to ensure we remain at the forefront of innovation, while also helping to develop and scale new products and services.
+Research and development expenses increased by \$5.0 million, or 35%, and \$12.1 million, or 28%, in the three and nine months ended September 30, 2022, respectively, compared to the same periods in 2021.
+This increase in research and development expenses was primarily related to our investment in technology and engineering and increasing our full-time engineer headcount by to ensure we remain at the forefront of innovation, while also helping to develop and scale new products and services.
+Research and development headcount increased by 13% and was accompanied by higher salaries and compensation packages for executive hires as well as an additional \$3.7 million and \$6.1 million of stock-based compensation expense in the three and nine months ended September 30, 2022, respectively, compared to the same periods in 2021.

-Sales and marketing expenses increased by \$3.4 million, or 334%, and \$4.9 million, or 234%, in the three and six months ended June 30, 2022, respectively, compared to the same periods in 2021.
-This increase is due to an increase in headcount and program spend to support a greater investment in go-to-market strategies and customer engagement.
+Sales and marketing expenses increased by \$5.5 million, or 468%, and \$10.4 million, or 318%, in the three and nine months ended September 30, 2022, respectively, compared to the same periods in 2021.
+This increase is due to a 184% increase in sales and marketing headcount and increased program spend to support a greater investment in go-to-market strategies and customer engagement and drive growth in our revenue from subscriptions and monetization.